Skip to navigation Skip to content

 • The AC screen

-• Where appropriate, the Independent/Homeless/Away From Home Details (NIH) screen.
+• Where appropriate, the Independent/Homeless/Away from Home Details (NIH) screen.
 This is essential to make sure the customer receives the correct rate of payment

 Check the following to make sure the customer is receiving the correct rate of pay.
 For example, at home or the away from home rate.

-Note: customers who are independent under State Care, unreasonable to live at home and disadvantaged will generally lose qualification to independent status if they move to the home of a parent.
+Note: customers who are independent under State Care, unreasonable to live at home and disadvantaged will lose qualification to independent status if they move to the home of a parent.

 YA and ABSTUDY customers who are full-time students in an approved scholarship course may also be receiving Relocation Scholarship.